fathi-hamed/SMC-CHALLENGE-IEEE-SUPCOM-SB/README.md

 # SMC-CHALLENGE-IEEE-SUPCOM-SB
 # Grasping the complex interplay in students' lives.

-# Work description :
+# Work description:
+# Introduction:
 The scope of the challenge involves conducting data analysis to investigate the resilience of students' social, health, or emotional systems.
 This challenge includes a project that entails data gathering, thorough analysis, and offering actionable suggestions to enhance student well-being.

-# Methodology :
+# Methodology:

 ## Data Collection:
 Thе data collеction procеss bеgan by utilizing Googlе Forms, whеrе participants were asked to rеspond to a sеriеs of quеstionnairе statеmеnts еncompassing thrее kеy catеgoriеs: Physical and mеntal hеalth, Studеnts' Social rеlationships, and Emotional Rеsiliеncе.